Microflash/rehype-starry-night/README.md

 ### Example: Codeblock rendered without plugins

-If you want to disable all plugins, you can do so by setting `plugins: false` while configuring `remark`.
+If you want to disable all plugins, you can do so by setting `plugins: false` while configuring `rehype-starry-night`.

 Say we have the following file `example.md`: